As more time passes, the medical benefits of both CBD and THC are slowly becoming apparent.

 Additional learning resources

 Education is always the best route to understanding and you can learn more by exploring a number of additional resources both online and at your local library if possible.
-The FDA, WHO and CDC are good sources of information, along with dedicated online resources like WeedMaps, where you can learn more about CBD vs. THC today.
+The FDA, WHO and CDC are good sources of information.